ocsf/examples/mappings/markdown/AWS/v1.1.0/VPC Flowlogs/README.md

 ### Observables:

 - All IP Addresses, EC2 Instance IDs will be populated as observables in each record.
-These will conform to the observable types mentioned described in [OCSF](https://schema.ocsf.io/1.1.0/objects/observable).
+These will conform to the observable types described in [OCSF](https://schema.ocsf.io/1.1.0/objects/observable).